-These kits have been designed for safety and smoothness of operation.
+These kits have been designed for safety and smooth operation.
 Nitrous oxide is injected into the engine only when the following conditions are met:

-- Bottle valve is opened.
+- □ Bottle valve is opened.

 - System is armed.

 - Engine is at wide-open throttle.

-Horsepower and torque increases due to these kits will vary with engine displacement and modifications.
+Horsepower and torque increases while using these kits will vary with engine displacement and modifications.
 Approximate power increase estimates can be made based upon the massflow of nitrous oxide into the engine.
-The following table is provided to allow you to estimate the power increase you can expect for your application.
-NOS strongly suggests that an upper limit of about 40% to 50% increase in power output from your stock engine.
+Please refer to Chapter 3, "Baseline Tuning Suggestions" and Chapter 4, "Preparing for Operation", for information on jet selection.
+NOS strongly suggests an upper limit of approximately 40% to 50% increase over the stock engine output.
 Exceeding this can result in premature engine failure.